ksagep/fifth-milestone-project-bitcoin/README.md

 ### Business Requirements 2 - Data visualisation and correlation study

--   I will inspect the difference between the opening and closing value on 1st January and 31th December in every year
+-   I will inspect the difference between the opening and closing value on 1st January, 30th June and 31th December in every year
 -   I will make an annual comparison of these data with a correlation study
 -   I will plot the annual values in a diagram